object-oriented-python/object-oriented-programming/doc/source/1_introduction.rst

 constructive laziness: it simultaneously allows the mathematician to achieve more and do less work.

-This course is a second course in programming, building a previously acquired basic understanding of programming in Python.
+This is a second course in programming, building a previously acquired basic understanding of programming in Python.
 In covering more advanced programming, we will pay particular attention to objects and abstraction as they occur in Python.
 Furthermore, we will do so